 Editor’s Note: Did you find this article interesting?
 Feel free to share this Post on Facebook, Twitter or any other social media by using the buttons below.

 If it is not inconvenient, please do write a brief comment at the end of this page under the heading “Leave a Reply here”.

-Visitors of this website are welcome to contribute their nostalgic articles about Rawalpindi by sending to: email@example.com
+You are welcome to contribute nostalgic articles about Rawalpindi by sending to: email@example.com